-Despite Amazon’s book review clean out three years ago, after the revelations by John Locke about paying for book reviews, nothing has changed at all.
+Despite Amazon’s paid book review clean-out after the revelations by John Locke about paying for book reviews, nothing has changed at all.

-Well, apart from the fact that a lot of honest reviews were deleted by Amazon during their review cull at the time.
+Well, apart from the fact that Amazon deleted a lot of honest ones during their cull at the time.

-Because of this, a lot of genuine, honest and unpaid for reviews were deleted.
+Because of this, a lot of genuine and honest positive reviews were deleted.
 But what about the dishonest paid Amazon book reviews?
 Hardly any were removed.

 But now we hear that Amazon is going after Fiverr.
 What?

-The Guardian reports that Amazon is to sue 1,000 fake reviewers.
-However, I am not sure what the difference is between a fake and a paid review.
-One thing is certain, though, paid Amazon book reviews are rife, and Amazon has ignored this issue for a very long time.
+One thing is certain, though, paid Amazon book reviews are rife.
+And Amazon has ignored this issue for a very long time.

 This is where Amazon has a real problem, though.

-In fact, almost every site on the Internet that allows reviews is full of fake and paid reviews.
+In fact, almost every site on the Internet that allows customer feedback is full of fake and paid.

-So as much as everyone says that paid Amazon book reviews are a curse, the fact of the matter is that they are a reality and no matter what action Amazon takes, they will continue.
+So as much as everyone says that paid Amazon book reviews are a curse, the fact of the matter is that they are a reality.
+No matter what action Amazon takes, it will continue.

-As one reviewer said in a message, “people think there is a taboo regarding paid book reviews, despite the practice being utilised by some big name authors on a regular basis.”
+As one said in a message, “people think there is a taboo regarding paid book reviews, despite the practice being utilized by some big-name authors on a regular basis.”

 So it will be as it always has been, again.

-Money makes money, and those willing to invest will reap the rewards for paying for advertising, even in the form of Amazon paid reviews.
+Money makes money.
+Those willing to invest will reap the rewards of paying for advertising.

-Whatever you want to call it, fair, fake or foul, it’s all paid advertising, isn’t it?
+Whatever you want to call it fair, fake, or foul, it’s all paid advertising.